shanumas/know/README.md

 ## 🧠 Solution

 - Semantic search works reliably.
+- Failed to integrate weaviate because of time constrains, but can be done with 1-3 hours of time, if it is needed by the assesment comitee
 - Failed to enable follow-up questions like ChatGPT style, which is not so hard to implement but will take some time.
 - If a story doesn’t appear in the top results, it’s likely due to:
     - Failed URL extraction